AWegnerGitHub/awegnergithub.github.io-content/2014_07_02_moderation-postion-on-moderators.md

  >
  > I have no experience moderating a Stack Exchange site.
 I don't feel that's a down side though.
 I can provide the
  > "outside" perspective in a Stack Exchange heavy group.
 That does mean, though, that I'd depend on and expect the
- > community to provide feedback on how moderation in being handled.
+ > community to provide feedback on how moderation is being handled.
 Much like my existing gaming community, input from the
  > community to the moderation team is important and the moderation team should be listening to that input.

 ### Appointment

 *Updated on August 12, 2014*

 I have been [appointed][6] to a moderator position on Moderators.
-I now "moderator the moderators", as the running joke has been on meta and the chatroom.
+I now "moderate the moderators", as the running joke has been on meta and the chatroom.
 I am looking forward to helping this community grow and to providing my experience of community management outside of Stack Exchange to this position.